The sensational road to Formentor Lighthouse in Mallorca

-Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located on the eastern end of Mallorca's Formentor peninsula, in Spain.
-Countless TV advertisements have been shot on the road to the lighthouse.
-The road provides an unforgettable and sensational experience.
+Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.

 Can I drive to Formentor lighthouse?